 After the various articles published on this site on a fuel injection system in internal combustion engines, here we are on the multi-point injection types.
 The multi-point injection is a system or technique in which fuel is introduced into the cylinder of an internal combustion engine.

-Today you’ll get to know the definition, functions, components, diagram, types, and working of a multipoint injection system. you’ll also get to know its advantages and disadvantages.
+Today you’ll get to know the definition, functions, components, diagram, types, and workings of a multipoint injection system. you’ll also get to know its advantages and disadvantages.

 Contents